vmware-archive/clarity/apps/website/get-started/README.md

 ## Reporting an Issue

-Ongoing work and feature requests are tracked using [GitHub Issues](https://github.com/vmware/clarity/issues).
+Ongoing work and feature requests are tracked using [GitHub Issues](https://github.com/vmware-clarity/core/issues).
 Please feel free to file an issue.

 When submitting issues please provide a minimal app that demonstrates the issue by forking one of the Clarity Stackblitz projects.
 Since it depends on your issue starting with the correct Clarity version and theme will help us deliver support.
 You can find all of the [StackBlitz templates here](https://stackblitz.com/@clr-team).

 ## Asking a Question

-Ask questions on [GitHub Discussions](https://github.com/vmware/clarity/discussions) to get help with your project.
+Ask questions on [GitHub Discussions](https://github.com/vmware-clarity/core/discussions) to get help with your project.
 You can also view previous discussions that might answer your questions or even share news about your successes!

-## Attributions

-See the [legal attributions](https://github.com/vmware/clarity/blob/master/docs/ATTRIBUTION.md) for third party software included in Clarity.